Case study no. 01

 What George had built

 Externally successful with a flagship course, a Pro community, and a popular email course.
 Internally overwhelmed.
-No clear offer ladder, no funnel visibility, no order bumps or upsells.
+No clear path between his offers, no view into his funnel, no order bumps or upsells.
 "I feel like I'm starting to drown under the weight of the things that I've built.
 I don't feel on top of this stuff anymore."

 A business that worked.
-A founder who couldn’t see it.
+George couldn’t see it.

 From the outside, George had built something unambiguously successful.
-The Scriptwriting Playbook was selling.
-The Pro community had members renewing.
-The free email course kept bringing new subscribers in.
-The newsletter went out every week.
-The small products in the background kept ticking along.
+His Scriptwriting Playbook was selling, the Pro community had members renewing, and his free email course kept bringing new subscribers in.
 Revenue was real.
 Customers were getting value.
 He had every right to feel good about it.

 What he couldn’t do was answer the questions that started to matter as the business got more complex.
-How were people actually finding him.
-What path were they taking from the email course to the flagship to the community.
-Whether the right buyers were ending up in the right tier.
-Whether he had quietly overbuilt and was paying the cost.
+How were people actually finding him?
+What path were they taking from the email course to the flagship to the community?
+Were the right buyers ending up in the right tier?
+And the big one.
+What had he quietly overbuilt that he was now paying for?

 “I’ve just kind of lost track of what my business looks like, what my funnels look like, where the holes are.
 I just couldn’t picture it from a macro.”

 This is the version of stuck that doesn’t look like stuck.
-The business is moving.
-The product is working.
-The founder is the only one in the room who can feel the strain underneath.
+The business is moving, the products are working, and something still feels off.

 The fear underneath the success